kovymun/lupus-together-landing-react-ts/README.md

 6. **Feel the Human Stories:** The testimonial section features powerful community voices to help users feel seen and connected.
 7. **Meet the Team:** Discover the faces behind the platform, the people dedicated to fostering support.
 8. **Join the Community:** Fill out the form to express interest in becoming part of the Lupus Together support circle.

 ---

+### Production Deployment

+This project is deployed using modern, production capable platforms using free tier plans, and configured for real world demonstration.
+You can access the live application here: [Lupus Together](https://lupustogether.vercel.app/)

+1. **Frontend (React + TypeScript):** Deployed on **Vercel** using its free tier, providing fast static delivery and global CDN caching.
+2. **Backend (Django REST API):** Hosted on **Render** (free tier) with automatic builds and zero downtime deploys during updates.
+3. **Database:** Backed by **Neon Serverless PostgreSQL** (free tier): a cloud native, scalable database service.
+[Neon](https://neon.com/)

+**Note:** This deployment uses free tier plans suitable for demonstration.
+While the stack is production capable, free tiers may introduce limits such as sleeping or reduced performance under heavy load, but the deployment architecture follows industry standard practices.

+---